 Recent matter highlights

 Prof. Guglielmo Maisto advises national and international clients operating in a variety of industries such as fashion and luxury, financial service, automotive on some of the most complex and sensitive transfer pricing cases.
-Among his recent experience he advised a leading financial institution in the tax settlement with the Italian Revenue Agency arising from a tax investigation carried out by the Italian Tax Police towards two foreign companies of the Group and concerning a residency claim as well as transfer pricing aspects.
+Among his recent experiences he advised a leading listed group in the tax settlement with the Italian Revenue Agency arising from a tax investigation carried out by the Italian Tax Police towards foreign companies of the group and concerning permanent establishment claim as well as transfer pricing aspects.

 - state aid